jfelipedev/WebDev-Studies/LoginSignupApi/README.md

 # Description

-A simple signup and login system that grats access to a To Do List page.
+A simple signup and login system that grants access to a To Do List page.

 The signup screen rules and functions:
 * Do not accept less than 3 characters in the Name and Nickname inputs;